Black Diamond Glidelite Mix STS Review

 What would a review be without some nitpicking?
 In other rating categories like grip or glide, where the Glidelite Mix skins make clear compromises, we can forgive and justify these compromises in the interest of balancing performance attributes.
 With glue integrity, as it relates to the fabric stiffness, we see no reason the fabric couldn't be stiffer.
 Other skins in our review are just as light and packable, but stiffer and therefore stay stuck on skis better.

 Further, other skins we used have tip attachments that do a better job of locking the material down to work with the glue and fabric stiffness to keep the skin from rolling.
-The latest rigid tip loop of the Black Diamond skins is an improvement over previous versions, but it isn't the most secure attachment when it comes to slowing the penetration of snow between ski and skin.
+The latest rigid tip loop of the Black Diamond skins is an improvement over previous versions, but still isn't the most secure attachment when it comes to slowing the penetration of snow between ski and skin.
 In the end, the Glidelite Mix skins stayed on our skis well enough, but they could be better.
 We tested them some without the optional tail clip and had no significant problems in the rear.
 A perfect product, however, would do better regarding overall glue integrity.

 Icing Resistance